Physics Career Exploration Day

 Enrique del Barco has created an interactive on-line blog designed to act as a bridge between the scientific research performed within UCF and elsewhere in the Orlando area (including industry) and K-12 students of the Orlando area interested in participating in any of the existing projects.
 All posts and pages are offered both in English and Spanish so we can reach students within the Hispanic minority of our community, with the hope to get them interested in science.

-Center for Microgravity Research and Education
+The Stephen W. Hawking Center for Microgravity Research and Education

 Partnership with Women’s Studies Center and Society of Physics Students